Subrata Dutta: Career

-After making his debut in both Bollywood and Bengali film, he went on to work in both the industries together.
-Bollywood films like 88 Antop Hill (2003), Zammen (2003) and Bengali film Swapner Feriwala (2002) were some of his early works.
+After making his debut in both Bollywood and the Bengali film industry, he went on to work in both the industries together.
+Hindi films like 88 Antop Hill (2003), Zameen (2003) and Bengali film Swapner Feriwala (2002) were some of his early works.

-Subrat Dutta’s fame came with his portrayal of a common man Biresh in Bengali film Bibar directed by Subrata Sen, based on Samaresh Basu’s novel with the same name in the year 2006.
-He won Best Actor at the Osian’s Cinefan Festival of Asian and Arab Cinema His next Bengali ventures Jor (2008) and Chaturanga (2008) were completely different from Bibar, that proved his prowess as an actor.
-He played the main villain Indrajit in Swapan Saha’s commercial film Jor, remake of the super hit Telugu film Okkadu, whereas Suman Mukhopadhay’s period drama Chaturanga was based on Rabindranath Tagore’s novel.
-He later also starred in the Hindi remake of Okkadu, Tevar (2015) in a different role, allowing Manoj Bajpayee to play the main villain.
+Subrat Dutta earned critical acclaim for his portrayal of a common man in Subrata Sen directorial Bibar (2026), which has been adapted from an aponymous novel by Samaresh Basu.
+He won Best Actor at the Osian's Cinefan Festival of Asian and Arab Cinema.
+He played the principal antagonist in Swapan Saha's Jor.
+He also acted in Suman Mukhopadhyay's period drama Chaturanga, which was based on Rabindranath Tagore's novel.

 In 2009 he was awarded Best Actor at Cairo International Film Festival, Egypt for his portrayal of the main protagonist Madholal in the film Madholal Keep Walking by Jai Tank.
 The film received positive reviews from critics and Subrat Dutta’s character was highly praised that gave him lead roles in many commercial and independent films in later years.

-His next venture was Ram Gopal Varma’s magnum opus, Rakhcharitra part I and &II (2010), where he was noticed for playing the character of AK in Hindi & Telugu simultaneously.
-In the same year he appeared in Bengali films Achin Pakhi and Antim Shash Sundar opposite Indrani Haldar.
-He next worked in Talaash(2012), Bengali project Koyekti Meyer Golpo (2012), and some independent Hindi films like Oass (2012), Kaphal (2012) and Baromas (2013), before bagging the role of engineer ghost in super hit film Bhootnath Returns (2014).
+His next venture was Ram Gopal Varma’s magnum opus, Rakta Charitra (Part I and II) in 2010, where he played the character of AK.
+In the same year he appeared in Bengali films Achin Pakhi and Antim Shash Sundar.
+He next worked in Talaash (2012), Koyekti Meyer Golpo (2012), and some independent Hindi films including Oass (2012), Kaphal (2012) and Baromas (2013).
+In Bhoothnath Returns (2014), he played an engineer ghost.